SRC polling dates changed for Queen’s mourning holiday as in person campaigning launches - Honi Soit

 The first week of in person campaigning is always a little quieter than the second week, serving as a warm up for the days when votes can actually be cast.
 Nonetheless, enough campaigners were out to satisfy our election-hungry appetites.

-Amplify (NLS), Sydney Left Alliance, Switch and Grassroots have all spent time on Eastern Avenue so far speaking with voters.
+Amplify (NLS), Student Left Alliance, Switch and Grassroots have all spent time on Eastern Avenue so far speaking with voters.
 Disdain towards campaigners doesn’t seem to have built yet, with fewer earphone-wearing stompers seen than in previous years.

 Interestingly, Student Unity (Labor Right), the Liberal factions (Lift) and the independents (Interpol and Independents Inc) were not out campaigning today, in a show of either an effort to conserve energy or a lack of effort all together — possibly both.